sander76/clipstick/README.md

 A cli-tool based on Pydantic models.

-There are many other tools out there, that do kind of the same, but they all didn't do quite exactly what I wanted.
+There are many other tools out there that do kind of the same, but they all don't do quite exactly what I want.

 The goal of clipstip is to use pydantic to model your cli by leveraging: